frizatch/MaptimeScratch/WebMapping_201904.md

 **A Web Server**

-A "server" is needed to gather the files and deliver them to the browser so it can then render the information correctly.
-A server is especially necessary when using JavaScript to make what are known as [asynchronous requests](http://rowanmanning.com/posts/javascript-for-beginners-async/) to load files and data into our web application after the web page initially loads.
+A "server" is needed to gather the files and deliver them to the browser correctly so the brower can properly interpret and render the information.
+For example, a server is necessary when using JavaScript to make what are known as [asynchronous requests](http://rowanmanning.com/posts/javascript-for-beginners-async/) to load files and data into our web application after the web page initially loads.

 When we put together a web map, we test it on our own computer before serving it to the web, thus the need for a "local server."
-Here is a nice [GIST](https://gist.github.com/jgravois/5e73b56fa7756fd00b89) for setting up a local server on your machine.
+Here is a nice [gist](https://gist.github.com/jgravois/5e73b56fa7756fd00b89) for setting up a local server on your machine.

 OR, as mentioned, the [Brackets](http://brackets.io) text editor allows you to bypass this because it runs "Live Preview".

 Now that you have a local server running, open the *blahblahblah/index.html* file (or open this file from within Brackets using the Live Preview).

 ## Okay, let's make a map!
+But wait.
+What IS Leaflet?

+Leaflet is an open-source JavaScript library for mobile-friendly interactive maps.

+Let's take a look at how it works with a simple simple webmap:

 ```html
 <!DOCTYPE html>